Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 The script does not work out of the box.
 There is a setup required with the additional programs included.

 ## Version Summary
-Perfect Warp 1.0: Auto warp script with a very crude and rudimentary warp formula found using maptheformula.ahk. https://www.youtube.com/watch?v=9VXAjGIwf68
+Perfect Warp 1.0: Auto warp script with a very crude and rudimentary timer-based warp formula found using maptheformula.ahk. https://www.youtube.com/watch?v=9VXAjGIwf68

-Perfect Warp 2.0: Upgraded/Refined auto warp script from Perfect Warp 1.0 using maptheformula.ahk.
+Perfect Warp 2.0: Auto warp script from Perfect Warp 1.0 with a refined timer-based warp formula using maptheformula.ahk.

 Perfect Warp 3.0: Manual warp script that derived its formula from how fast the warp charge bar measured in pixels per second using Mapthebar.ahk. https://www.youtube.com/watch?v=zVjFWrcXWIg